yan929/Aniway/README.md

 Please create a .env file in the /backend directory.
 <br/>
 **Important** <br />
 If you downloaded the key from canvas, there is a .env called "backend.env".
-Please put that file in the frontend folder and modify its file name as ".env"
+Please put that file in the backend folder and modify its file name as ".env"
 <br />
 Example: /backend/.env.example